Stop. Just for a moment and close your eyes. When you do, really try and sense the darkness.

 At age eight Neyfer was the first blind child to attend the Angelâs Place Compassion project near to his home in Honduras.
 The project staff were initially nervous about this change.
 Danelia, the project director, explains, âWe acknowledged that we lacked experience inÂ supporting children with disabilities like Neyfer, and we didnât want to fail him.â

 Across the world our Compassion project workers are committed to welcoming children of all ages, backgrounds and abilities.
-To celebrate diversity and individuality.
-Compassion wants all children to know that they are known, loved and protected.
+To celebrate diversity and individuality, through the child sponsorship programme, Compassion wants all children to know that they are known, loved and protected.
 Danelia and the Angelâs Place staff began learning about Neyferâs world.

 Neyfer is incredibly independent and day by day he is changing the outlook of people in his village and community.
 He teaches the children how to get around on the streets as a blind person and how the simple placement of food on a plate can be altered to help with eating.
 The other children at the project help Neyfer by describing what tasks he must complete in his workbook.
 The children are learning how to include Neyfer and Neyfer is learning to embrace their acceptance.